 CVARS Survival Guide by Carolyn Power: provides an introduction to COVID-19 vaccine Injury.
 It is not a medical book; instead it provides an easy-to-understand framework for beginners to structure their recovery

 plan.
 You can find information about her guide here.

 Education and Research

-Patient education webinars This program features speakers on topics such as HBOT, MCAS, vaccine injury treatment, and alternative medicine approaches.
+REACT Patient Education Webinars – This series features lectures on topics such as POTS, chronic fatigue, MCAS (mast cell activation syndrome), vaccine injury treatment, and alternative medicine approaches.

 Need an Advocate?